listeph/ratemylandlord/README.md

 10. in a separate terminal, run `python manage.py runserver` from the `ratemylandlord/rate_my_landlord` directory, which will start the localhost site
 11. follow given url to localhost, and append where you should see the site!

-### Additional Recommended Setup for Development ###
+### Recommended Setup ###
-1. I think it's best to develop on VSCode!
-It has helpful extensions and is connected to Git
+1. Use VSCode: It has helpful extensions and source control GUI
-2. download the Prettier, Python, Django, React, Javascript extensions which are helpful for linting, consistent code styling, and debugging
+2. download the Prettier, Python, Django, React, Javascript extensions on VSCode which are helpful for linting, consistent code styling, and debugging

 ![Screen Shot 2021-09-21 at 2 29 36 PM](https://user-images.githubusercontent.com/43322572/134227217-a21acb96-f103-4d58-ba37-9f87d74b46e2.png)